Skip to navigation Skip to content

 Student or Australian Apprentice further criteria + Read more ...

-Check if the student or Australian Apprentice:
+Check if the student or Australian Apprentice meets all of the following:

-• was previously in state care
+• was previously in State Care

 • has left the carer's home